 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Poy Sippi has relatively fewer families with younger children, and/or college students.
 Combined, this makes Poy Sippi a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Poy Sippi in 2022 was $30,269, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $121,076 for a family of four.
+The per capita income in Poy Sippi in 2022 was $35,104, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $140,416 for a family of four.
 However, Poy Sippi contains both very wealthy and poor people as well.

 The most common language spoken in Poy Sippi is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Italian.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 37 people per square mile living here, this neighborhood is less crowded than 91.5% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.